ketnh55/FLUENTS_Backend-1/doc/common_api/remove_sns_user_api.md

 ## 8. Output

-- Json message is sent to client
+- Remove success or not

 ## 9. Example Response